lovchenkov/maze-generator/README.md

 To install project, you should clone this repo.
-Make sure python3 and pygame module is installed.
+Make sure python3 and pygame module are installed.

-To start, use command
+To start, change directory to maze-generator and  use command

 python3 start.py <length_of_maze_side> <gen_algoritm: dfs or mst>